JerryHong08/rebooking_quant/README.md

 The overall process involves reworking the NotebookLM-generated mindmap.
 If there's something I want to exlore more in more details.
 I refer back to the correspoding chapter and write more details notes or codes file under each directory.

-For this project, the primary focus is on developing **quantitatve coding skills**.
-Therefore, I use Jupter Notebook alongside each book's mindmap and chapter as notes and explore.
+For this project, the primary focus is on developing **quantitative coding skills**.
+Therefore, I use Jupter Notebook alongside each book's mindmap and chapter as notes and explore ideas.

 ## Book List